-Consequently, in November, 2009, the United States Department of Justice and the Virginia Attorney General intervened in a qui tam case that had been filed by former employees of Marion Youth Center under seal in 2007 against Universal Health Services, Inc. ("UHS"), and Keystone Marion, LLC and Keystone Education and Youth Services, LLC ("Keystone").
-The Department of Justice and the Commonwealth of Virginia filed and served their complaint which, at present, relates solely to the Marion Youth Center.
-The complaint originally alleged causes of action pursuant to the federal and state false claims acts, the Virginia fraud statute, and unjust enrichment.
-The former employees filed a separate amended complaint, alleging employment and retaliation claims as well as false claim act violations.
-In April, 2010, the defendants in the lawsuit filed motions to dismiss the claims filed by the government and the former employees.
-In July, 2010, the court ruled on the motions, granting them in part and denying them in part.
-The court has allowed the government to proceed with its claims under the federal and state false claims act and the Virginia fraud statute.
-In addition, the court has allowed the former employees to proceed with parts of their employment related and retaliation claims.
-We have established a reserve in connection with this matter which did not have a material impact on our financial statements.
-We will continue to defend ourselves vigorously against the government's and the former employees' allegations.
-There can be no assurance that we will prevail in the litigation or that the case will be limited to the Marion Youth Center.
+In November, 2009, the United States Department of Justice ("DOJ") and the Virginia Attorney General intervened in a qui tam case that had been filed by former employees of Marion Youth Center under seal in 2007 against Universal Health Services, Inc. ("UHS"), and Keystone Marion, LLC ("Marion") and Keystone Education and Youth Services, LLC ("Keystone").
+The intervention by the DOJ followed the issuance of a series of subpoenas from the Office of the Inspector General for the Department of Health and Human Services seeking documents related to the treatment of Medicaid beneficiaries at Marion.
+The amended complaint filed by the DOJ and Virginia Attorney General alleged causes of action pursuant to the federal and state false claims acts and the Virginia fraud statute.
+The former employees filed a separate amended complaint alleging employment and retaliation claims as well as false claim act violations.
+During the third quarter of 2011, we reached an agreement in principle to settle all of the claims.
+We have established a reserve in connection with this matter which did not have a material impact on our results of operations for any of the periods presented herein.
+Should we be unable to finalize a definitive settlement agreement in this matter, we will continue to defend ourselves vigorously against the government's and the former employees' allegations.
+There can be no assurance that we will prevail should this matter be litigated.